Ukraine - From north to south

 Gold on green

-The cathedral is inspired by Hagia Sophia in Istanbul, which may not be apparent from the exterior but much more from the inside.
+The cathedral is supposedly inspired by Hagia Sophia in Istanbul, which may not be apparent from the exterior but much more on the inside.
 The first foundation was laid in 1037.

 Saint Sophia Cathedral in Kiev